rpy2/rpy2/doc/source/rinterface.rst

 and this also means that the Python programmer has to either be able write R code for functions as arguments, or have a way to pass Python functions to R as genuine R functions.
-That last options is becoming possible, in other words one can write a Python function and expose it to R in such a way that the embedded R engine can use as a regular R function.
+That last option is becoming possible, in other words one can write a Python function and expose it to R in such a way that the embedded R engine can use as a regular R function.